EDITED BY F. J. POWICKE,

 way--but to propose such moderate wayes of mutual condescension

-of yt by (which) we might come to such a complyance as to walk
+of yt by (which) we might come

 together in unity, love, and peace, and be one in o(u)r comunion of